Table of Contents

 boot.efi

 The installation will continue, or you will boot into the OS or get the Recovery utility menu (where macOS can be reinstalled from or Disk Utilities run).
-The ambiguity of that last statement is I did that awhile before writing this comment, and I don’t recall what I booted into first, only that it worked and was not hard to figure out what to do at that point.
-If you have a recovery partition, to boot directly into the Recovery Mode, turn on the Mac and immediately press and hold (⌘)-R
+The ambiguity of that last statement is that I did that a while before writing this comment, and I don’t recall what I booted into first, only that it worked and was not hard to figure out what to do at that point.
+If you have a recovery partition, to boot directly into the Recovery Mode, turn on the Mac and immediately press and hold (⌘-) R

 cd "C:\Program Files\Oracle\VirtualBox"